UNMCCC/pyOVT/TEST_SUMMARY.md

 ## Overview

-A comprehensive test suite has been created for the OHDSI Vocabulary Tool FastAPI application with **57 tests** using **live database testing** against a real PostgreSQL database with OHDSI CDM vocabulary data.
+A comprehensive test for the OHDSI Vocabulary Tool FastAPI application with **57 tests** using **live database testing** against a real PostgreSQL database with OHDSI CDM vocabulary data.

 ## Testing Approach

 ### Live Database Testing

-The test suite has been **refactored from mocked database sessions to live database testing**:

 - **Real Database Queries**: Tests query actual OHDSI vocabulary data from PostgreSQL
 - **Transaction Rollback**: Each test runs in an isolated transaction that is rolled back after completion